shopgate/bigcommerce-js/README.md

 ### Development
 	npm run webpack

-This will create a bigcommerce.js and cornerstone.bundle.js without minifing the code.
+This will create a bigcommerce.js and the theme files without minifing the code.

 ## Changelog